Ricardosgeral/relier/README.md

 # *erosLab*
 # Laboratory Erosion Test Software
-Open design of a monitoring acquisition system of a laboratory erosion test apparatus, using raspberry pi3 B as server, and python3 code.
+Open design of a sensor acquisition system of a laboratory erosion test apparatus, using a *Raspberry Pi* as server, and *Python* code.

 This work has been done by **Ricardo Correia dos Santos** at [Laboratório Nacional de Engenharia Civil (LNEC)](www.lnec.pt/en/), in Lisbon, Portugal.